ludocode/onramp/docs/virtual-machine.md

 Moves and renames a file or directory.

 The file or directory named by the source path is moved and renamed to the destination path.
-Its parent directory becomes the base path of the destination and its filename becomes the last path component of the destination.
+If directories are supported, the file's parent directory becomes the base path of the destination and its filename becomes the last path component of the destination.

-For example, if the file `/aaa/bbb/ccc` is renamed to `/ddd/eee/fff`, its parent directory becomes `/ddd/eee/` and its filename becomes `fff`.

-If the destination file already exists, the VM may delete the original file at the destination path (as long as the move is successful), or it may return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.
+If the destination path already exists and is not a directory, the VM may delete the original file at the destination path and replace it with the source file, or it may leave the original file in place and return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

 If the destination path is a directory, the VM should return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.
 (The libc should avoid this; TODO maybe we can make this undefined behaviour.)

-If any directory component of the destination path does not exist, the VM may return `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`, or it may succeed.
+If any directory component of the destination path does not exist, the VM may return `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`, or it may create the missing directories and succeed, or it may succeed without creating any directories.
 (A VM does not need to support directories.)

+For example, if the file `/aaa/bbb/ccc` is renamed to `/ddd/eee/fff`, its parent directory becomes `/ddd/eee/` and its filename becomes `fff`.
+The destination directory `/ddd/eee/` must exist and must be a directory.

 This system call is optional.
 If it is not implemented, the libc will provide this functionality by copying the file to the destination and deleting the source.
 This fallback behaviour may not be correct for streams or devices.

-### delete
+### `delete`

 ```c
 int __sys_delete(const char* path);
 ```

 - syscall number: 16
-- argument in r0: address of a null-terminated string containing the path of the file or symlink to delete
+- argument in r0: address of a null-terminated string containing the path of the file to delete
 - return value in r0: 0 on success or an error code

 Deletes the file at the given path.
 If the file is a directory, it must be empty.

+Returns 0 on success or an error code on error.

 If the given path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

 If the given path is a non-empty directory, or if permission is not granted to delete the file, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.

+If the file cannot be deleted (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

 If the storage device malfunctions or the filesystem is corrupt, `ERROR_IO` or `ERROR_GENERIC` is returned.

-### chmod
+### `chmod`

 ```c
 int __sys_chmod(const char* path, int mode);